Esther: Persian culture

-Depictions of Esther
+Artistic depictions of Esther

-There are several paintings depicting Esther.
-The Heilspiegel Altarpiece by Konrad Witz depicts Esther appearing before the king to beg mercy for the Jews, despite the punishment for appearing without being summoned being death.
-Esther Before Ahasuerus by Tintoretto (1546–47, Royal Collection) shows what became one of the most commonly depicted parts of the story.
+Throughout history, many artists have created paintings depicting Esther.
+Notable early portrayals include the Heilspiegel Altarpiece by Konrad Witz and Esther Before Ahasuerus by Tintoretto (1546–47, Royal Collection) which show Esther appearing before the king to beg mercy for the Jews, despite the punishment for appearing without being summoned being death.
+This scene became one of the most commonly depicted parts of the story.

 Esther's faint had not often been depicted in art before Tintoretto.
 It is shown in the series of cassone scenes of the Life of Esther attributed variously to Sandro Botticelli and Filippino Lippi from the 1470s.
 In other cassone depictions, for example by Filippino Lippi, Esther's readiness to show herself before the court is contrasted to Vashti's refusal to expose herself to the public assembly.

 Esther was regarded in Catholic theology as a typological forerunner of the Virgin Mary in her role as intercessor Her regal election parallels Mary's Assumption and as she becomes queen of Persia, Mary becomes queen of heaven; Mary's epithet as 'stella maris' parallels Esther as a 'star' and both figure as sponsors of the humble before the powerful.

-Contemporary viewers would probably have recognized a similarity between the faint and the motif of the Swoon of the Virgin, which was very common in depictions of the Crucifixion of Jesus.

-The fainting became a much more popular subject in the Baroque painting of the following century, with examples including Esther Before Ahasuerus (Tintoretto) by Artemisia Gentileschi.
+Contemporary viewers would likely have recognized a similarity between the faint and the common motif of the Swoon of the Virgin, seen in many depictions of the Crucifixion of Jesus.
+Esther's fainting became a popular subject in the Baroque painting of the following century.
+A notable Baroque example is Esther Before Ahasuerus by Artemisia Gentileschi.

 In Christianity

-Esther is commemorated as a matriarch in the Calendar of Saints of the Lutheran Church–Missouri Synod on May 24.
+Esther is commemorated as a matriarch in the Calendar of Saints of the Lutheran Church – Missouri Synod on May 24.

 Esther is recognized as a saint in the Eastern Orthodox Church, commemorated on the Sunday before Christmas.
-"The Septuagint edition of Esther contains six parts (totaling 107 verses) not found in the Hebrew Bible.
+The Septuagint edition of Esther contains six parts (totaling 107 verses) not found in the Hebrew Bible.
 Although these interpretations originally may have been composed in Hebrew, they survive only in Greek texts.
 Because the Hebrew Bible's version of Esther's story contains neither prayers nor even a single reference to God, Greek redactors apparently felt compelled to give the tale a more explicit religious orientation, alluding to "God" or the "Lord" fifty times."
 These additions to Esther in the Apocrypha were added approximately in the second or first century BCE.

 The story of Esther is also referenced in chapter 28 of 1 Meqabyan, a book considered canonical in the Ethiopian Orthodox Tewahedo Church.